Side effects, treatment, and timeline for right side stroke recovery

 7. Sudden Outbursts of Laughter or Crying May Occur (Pseudobulbar Affect)

-Have you experienced sudden outbursts of emotion, like laughter or crying, since a right side stroke?
+Have you experienced sudden outbursts of emotion, like laughter or crying, during right side stroke recovery?

 If so, then you may have a condition known as emotional lability (or pseudobulbar affect).